 10. Tanah lot Temple

 Located in Tabanan, about 20 kilometers from Denpasar, Tanah lot sits on a large offshore rock which got shaped over the years by the ocean tide.
-The temple has a deity known as the ‘God of sea.’
+The temple has a deity known as the ‘God of the sea.’
 It is believed to have been constructed by several fishermen working on the shore during the 16th century.
 Venomous snakes are said to be guarding the temple from evil forces.

 Image Source: David McAughtry (Flickr)

-So, we hope we have roused an interest in you to explore the islands, witness some orangutans swinging between branches and surf some waves at the beaches of some of the most remote islands of this tropical paradise.
+So, we hope we have roused an interest in you to explore the islands, witness some orangutans swinging between branches, and surf some waves at the beaches of some of the most remote islands of this tropical paradise.